WheatonCS/Lexos/BackendProgrammingGuide.md

 * Notice Lexos project are not completely following this guide for now.

-### Basic Back-end Program Structure Map:

-    front-end -> lexos.py -> managers/session_manager (used to cache user option and load defualt option) -> managers/file_manager
-                          -> managers/utility         -> managers/file-manager
-                                                      -> managers/remote-manager
-                                                      -> processor/<_particular_processor_for_this_operation>
-                                                      -> managers/session_manager (normally use to access session_folder)

-    helpers/* can be accessed through the whole project, but cannot import other file in the project

 ### description of trivial stuff for the back-end (optional reading):